 Athena hints that Odysseus is alive and shall return, but Telemachus has first to travel to Pylos and Sparta to get information about his father.
 After Penelope comes to the main chamber asking the bard Phemius not to sing of the grieving heroes’ returns from Troy, Telemachus reminds her that it’s divine will that keeps her husband away and not the… bard’s song.
 After Athena departs, Telemachus addresses the suitors, asking them to leave the palace, as he wishes to rule over the estate till Odysseus’ return.

-As the suitors are surprised by young Telemachus’ courageous words, a dialogue ensues between suitors Antinous, Eurymachus and Telemachus, where the latter, empowered by the words of Athena/Mentes, establishes his presence and position as someone to take into account.
+As the suitors are surprised by young Telemachus’ courageous words, a dialogue ensues between him and the suitors Antinous, Eurymachus Telemachus, empowered by the words of Athena/Mentes, establishes his presence and position as someone to be taken into account.

-Though Homer doesn’t need an introduction, in case you’d like to refresh your knowledge about his life and work, you can read enough in published books, or online by consulting websites like: the Center for Hellenic Studies of Harvard University (use the search field), Encyclopaedia Britannica, the “Living Poets” website, Wikipedia, Biography.com, or elsewhere.
+Both Homer and "Homer" don’t need an introduction, but in case you’d like to refresh your knowledge about his/their life and work, as well as the millennia long battle of this evasive personage, there's enough to read on paper, or online by consulting websites like: the Center for Hellenic Studies of Harvard University (use the search field), Encyclopaedia Britannica, the “Living Poets” website, Wikipedia, Biography.com, or many other places.

 About the audiobook